aidotse/PASEOS/README.md

 ```
 ### How to deal with PASEOS activities
 PASEOS enables the user to register their [activities](#activity) that will be executed on the `local actor`. <br>
 To register an activity, it is first necessary to define an asynchronous [activity function](#activity-function).
 The following code snippet shows how to create an [activity function](#activity-function) `activity_function_A` that takes an input argument and returns its value multiplied by two.
-Then it waits 0.1 s before concluding the activity. <br>
+Then it waits for 0.1 s before concluding the activity. <br>
 Please, notice that the output value is placed in `args[1][0]`, which is returned as reference.

 ```py